 How to Draw Celtic Knotwork.
 The old method These instructions can be followed with pencil and paper or using any computer based drawing or drafting program.

 This tutorial will focus on how to start a portrait drawing, using basic blocking-in techniques.
 When drawing a portrait from life, you don’t want to just jump-in and draw.
 I always walk around the model to get a better understanding of the model and plan out my composition.
 In addition, whenever I do a head study, or a portrait, I don’t start out by trying to capture a “likeness.”
 Instead, I try to construct a solid head, focusing on the volumetric forms.
 Here is my process for drawing portraits: 1.
 Mark the top of skull, not the hair, then locate the line of the chin, mark the back of the skull and two lines for the angles of the front of the skull.
-One Glass for Every Drink by Sven MILCENT & Utopik Design Lab.
+Look for the bone structure of the skull not the features of the face—that will come later.
+2. One Glass for Every Drink by Sven MILCENT & Utopik Design Lab.
 One Perfect Cup The Utopik Design Lab have done it!

 They’ve taken our entire collected evolution of cup-making and holding of drink history and combined it into one cup.
 One cup to hold them all.
 This is “One Glass for Every Drink” and it’s made to work for everyone.
 It of course tends to the four main glass-specific types of drink: water, cognac, wine, and champagne.
 This isn’t the first interchangeable base cup we’ve had here on Yanko, and it wont be the last.
 And while we’re at it, I’ve got to say that my favorite drink glass in the world must be the snifter – looked after here closely by that cognac glass on it’s side.